 We are loathe to appear to bow to bullying, and offer no apologies for the design, but have pulled the shirt images in the interest of harmony between two great cities.
 We post this additional explanatory essay for posterity, knowing it will likely fall on deaf ears (or blind eyes); judging by their tone/ignorance/froth/grammar, most of the protesters appear to lack an open mind, earnest desire for discourse or an ability to comprehend complex concepts like parody...let alone polysyllabic words (though some sent thoughtful, well-reasoned messages and complaints which we appreciated).

-Anyone who believes that the "Chicago Stronger" shirt mocked those injured in the horrible events of Patriots’ Day is desperately seeking insult, and to have missed the point of our commentary.
+Anyone who believes that the "Chicago Stronger" shirt mocked those injured in the horrible events of Patriots’ Day is desperately seeking insult, and has clearly missed the point of our commentary.
 Nowhere on the shirt’s face (or within its subtext or motivation) did we take aim at the victims or make light of the incident -- nor would we ever.
-Neither did we attack or insult the city/people of Boston: the shirt did not say "BOSTON WEAK" "BOSTON NOT STRONG" or "BOSTON FAILED" it read, "CHICAGO STRONGER" with imagery firmly identifying the notion as hockey-related.
+Neither did we impugn the city/people of Boston: the shirt did not declare "BOSTON WEAK" "BOSTON NOT STRONG" or "BOSTON FAILED" it read, "CHICAGO STRONGER" with imagery firmly identifying the notion as hockey-related.
 The design promoted our Cup aspirations in a manner that also illuminated the inappropriate adoption/perversion of the original [taken from NJ] "Boston Strong" slogan by SOME BOSTON FANS AS A MINIMIZING SPORTS ANTHEM, not the sad reality of that day’s mayhem.